Why soup is more than just a great winter meal

-Coming in from the cold or recovering from a cold, nothing is said to be as comforting as mom’s chicken soup.
-Indeed, at Body Ecology we feel that a bowl of soup made with a variety of nourishing vegetables and a great stock plus some fermented foods to aid in digestion can be one of the most healing and fortifying of meals, especially in winter.
+Whether you’re coming in from the cold or recovering from a cold, nothing is said to be as comforting as Mom’s chicken soup.
+Indeed, at Body Ecology we feel that a bowl of soup made with a variety of nourishing vegetables and a great stock, plus some fermented foods to aid in digestion, can be one of the most healing and fortifying of meals, especially in winter.

-Ancient cultures have long used soups and broths as home remedies for colds and flu, and even scientific data shows that soup more than just good for your soul.
+Ancient cultures have long used soups and broths as home remedies for colds and flu, and even scientific data shows that soup has benefits.

 Did you know?

-- Chicken soup contains an amino acid that closely resembles a pharmacological agent called acetylcysteine, often prescribed for bronchitis.
-It is available under the trade names Mucomyst, Fluimucil and Parvolex.
-You can also buy acytylcysteine in the health food store as N-Acetylcysteine.
+- Chicken soup contains an amino acid that closely resembles a pharmacological agent called acetylcysteine, often prescribed for bronchitis.1 It’s available under the trade names Mucomyst, Fluimucil, and Parvolex.
+You can also buy acetylcysteine in health food stores or online as N-acetylcysteine.

-- Traditional ingredients in soup like garlic and pepper work as natural decongestants — they thin out mucous and make breathing easier.
-Note that on the Body Ecology Diet we do not use black pepper since it is said to be irritating to the gall bladder but we do recommend cayenne pepper.
+- Traditional ingredients in soup, like garlic and pepper, may work as natural decongestants — they help thin out mucus and ease breathing.2 Note that we do not use black pepper on the Body Ecology program since it’s said to be irritating to the gallbladder, but we do recommend cayenne pepper.

-- Tests have shown that chicken soup has anti-inflammatory properties.
-(Inflammation has been linked to chronic diseases like cancer, arthritis, and heart disease.)
+- Tests have shown that chicken soup has anti-inflammatory properties.3 (Inflammation has been linked to chronic diseases, like cancer, arthritis, and heart disease.4)

-- Drinking hot soup and breathing in the steam can decongest the respiratory system.
+- Drinking hot soup and breathing in the steam may help decongest the respiratory system.

 Whether or not you feel under the weather, soup is an excellent meal during the winter months when your body needs more warming food.
 Soup is a wonderful hydrator and gives your body much-needed liquid.
-On top of all that, soup is easy to digest, making it a great way to get valuable nutrients into your diet.
+On top of all that, soup is easy to digest, making it a great way to get valuable nutrients.

 Actually, many other cultures eat soup for breakfast.
 In China, the children are sent off to school after eating a bowl of soup made with rice grains.
 Japanese kids do the same but sip their soup made with an ocean vegetable broth and fermented miso paste.

-What people in these cultures know is that in the morning, warming broths are a great way to “break the fast” after 8 -12 hours without food or liquids.
-Having warm soup in the morning stimulates digestion, igniting your “digestive fire” and prepares your digestive tract for later meals.
+What people in these cultures know is that in the morning, warming broths are a great way to “break the fast” after eight to 12 hours without food or liquids.
+Having warm soup in the morning helps stimulate digestion, igniting your “digestive fire” and preparing your digestive tract for later meals.

-- Protein Soup – Try a protein-based soup (chicken, fish or red meat) and combine with non-starchy vegetables.
+- Protein soup – Prepare a protein-based soup (chicken, fish, or red meat) and combine it with non-starchy vegetables.

-- Pureed Soup – You can puree any soup to give it a creamy texture and a new look.
-The kids will never balk at eating their veggies again because they won’t even know they’re eating it!
+- Puréed soup – You can puree any soup to give it a creamy texture and a new look.
+Kids will never balk at eating their veggies again because they won’t know they’re eating them!

-I have noticed that many people do not do well on the cooked fat in soup stocks made from animals like poultry and meats.
-Cooked fats are much harder to digest than raw fat and many people simply do not digest fats, especially today.
+A note from Donna: I’ve noticed that many people do not do well on the cooked fat in soup stocks made from animals like poultry and meats.
+Cooked fats are much harder to digest than raw fat, and many people simply do not digest fats, especially today.

-Dried fish flakes can be purchased from your health food store and can be simmered for ten minutes then removed to make a quick and nourishing animal based broth.
-The Japanese do this and also simmer a piece of the sea vegetable, Kombu.
-It’s one of the most nourishing broths you can prepare and it’s fast.
+Dried fish flakes can be purchased from your health food store and can be simmered for 10 minutes, then removed, to make a quick and nourishing animal-based broth.
+The Japanese do this and also simmer a piece of the sea vegetable kombu.
+It’s one of the most nourishing broths you can prepare, and it’s fast.